TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Preliminaries

-Piecewise-based mechanisms sample the output $y$ with a high probability $p_\varepsilon$ within $[l_{x,\varepsilon}, r_{x,\varepsilon})$ and a lower probability in the remaining two pieces, while satisfying the $\varepsilon$-LDP constraint.
-Typical instantiations include PM~\cite{DBLP:conf/icde/WangXYZHSS019} for mean estimation and SW~\cite{DBLP:conf/sigmod/Li0LLS20} for distribution estimation.
-Our perturbation mechanisms also leverage the piecewise-based design but with different instantiations tailed for different data domains.
+where $p_{\varepsilon}$ is the sampling probability w.r.t. $\varepsilon$, $[l_{x,\varepsilon}, r_{x,\varepsilon})$ is the sampling interval w.r.t. $x$ and $\varepsilon$. $Range(\mechanism)\supseteq \mathcal{X}$ is also a continuous and bounded domain. \end{definition} Piecewise-based mechanisms sample an output $y$ with a high probability $p_\varepsilon$ from the interval $[l_{x,\varepsilon}, r_{x,\varepsilon})$, and with a lower probability from the remaining two pieces, while still satisfying $\varepsilon$-LDP.
+Representative instantiations include OGPM~\cite{DBLP:journals/popets/ZhengMH25} and PM~\cite{DBLP:conf/icde/WangXYZHSS019} for mean estimation, and SW~\cite{DBLP:conf/sigmod/Li0LLS20} for distribution estimation.
+Our perturbation mechanisms build on the 1D piecewise-based mechanism in OGPM to design new 2D mechanisms tailored to trajectory collection.